mallahyari/ml-practical-usecases/README.md

 ## Acknowledgements

-Credit for the compilation of these case studies goes to Evidently AI.
+Credit for the compilation of these case studies goes to [Evidently AI](https://www.evidentlyai.com/).
 This repository is based on their original post.

-You can find the original post and learn more about their work here: Evidently AI - ML System Design
+You can find the original post and learn more about their work [here](https://www.evidentlyai.com/ml-system-design).

 Thank you, Evidently AI, for providing such a valuable resource for the machine learning community!

-## License

-This repository is licensed under the MIT License.
-See the LICENSE file for more details.

 | Company               | Industry                                  | Short Description (< 5 words)                                 | Title                                                                                                                    | Tag                                                | Year | Link                                                                                                                                                           |
 | :-------------------- | :---------------------------------------- | :------------------------------------------------------------ | :----------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------- | ---: | :------------------------------------------------------------------------------------------------------------------------------------------------------------- |